Nurse Practitioner

 ☉ Infection Prevention and Control, as an Infection Control Practitioner.

-Now, I work in Primary Care private practice as a Family Nurse Practitioner.
+☉ Primary Care private practice, as a Family Nurse Practitioner.

 Why are NPs important?